votingworks/vxsuite/libs/ballot-interpreter/README.md

 sides of the ballot.
-Given a line segment between the centers of these two timing marks, the center of the bubble is presumed to be on this line `x / N` percent of the way from the left timing mark to the right timing mark, where `N` is the number of columns of bubbles on the ballot.
+Given a line segment between the centers of these two timing marks, the center of the bubble is presumed to be on this line `x / N` percent of the way from the left timing mark to the right timing mark, where `N` is the number of columns of timing marks on the ballot.
 The bubble is then scored by comparing a template bubble image to the actual contents of the scan at the bubble location.
 A score is computed by computing the number of new dark pixels compared to the template bubble image.
 The score is later compared to a